Skip to Main Content

 How We Share Your Information

 APRS may share personally identifiable information it collects with its employees who need to know that information to service an account.
-Except as provided below, APRS does not share or disclose any personally identifiable information to any company or marketing group external to APRS.
-APRS may share your personal information with third parties to the extent it is reasonably necessary to manage or service an account in the ordinary course of business, verify employment, determine location, process payment, fulfill a transaction, provide customer service, or as otherwise authorized by law.
-APRS will only disclose information to Affiliated and Non-affiliated third parties as permitted or required by applicable rule or law, including, but not limited to, the California Consumer Privacy Act (“CCPA”), Fair Debt Collection Practices Act (“FDCPA”), and Gramm Leach Bliley Privacy Act (“GLBA”).
+Except as provided below, we do not share, rent or disclose any personally identifiable information to any company or marketing group external to APRS.
+We may share your personal information with third parties to the extent it is reasonably necessary to manage or service an account in the ordinary course of business, verify employment, determine location, process payment, fulfill a transaction, provide customer service, or as otherwise authorized by law.
+We will only disclose information to Affiliated and Non-affiliated third parties as permitted or required by applicable rule or law, including, but not limited to, the California Consumer Privacy Act (“CCPA”), Fair Debt Collection Practices Act (“FDCPA”), and Gramm Leach Bliley Privacy Act (“GLBA”).
 “Affiliates” means companies owned or controlled by APRS, a company that owns or controls APRS, or a company that is owned or controlled by the same company that owns or controls APRS.
 Ownership does not mean complete ownership, but means owning enough to have control.
 “Non-affiliated third parties” means companies that are not Affiliates.
 When we share your information with these companies, they are required to limit their use of the information to the particular purpose for which it was shared and they are not allowed to share it with others except to fulfill that limited purpose.
 In addition, if permitted by applicable law, we may also share your information with our affiliated and non-affiliated third parties.
 We restrict access to Non-public personal information about you to those employees who need to know that information to service an account or manage our business.

 Except as necessary for APRS to provide the services, information, or products requested by a website user, or except for the disclosures identified in the preceding paragraphs, the user may opt out of having his or her personally identifiable information, which has been voluntarily provided to APRS through or from its website, prospectively retained by APRS, used by APRS for secondary purposes, or disclosed by APRS to third parties.